ssempax1/MiniProject-one/miniProject1.md

 4. Branch: A parallel version of a repository that is contained with the repo but does not affect the primary or master branch.
 This allows developers to work freely without disrupting the master (or main) version.

+5. Commit: An individual change to a file or a set of files.
+When a commit is made, a unique ID is created to keep record of the changes committed as well as who made them and when it was created.
+They usually contain a brief description of what changes were made as the commit message.

 ---